lvgl/lvgl/docs/get-started/quick-overview.md

 # Quick overview

 Here you can learn the most important things about LVGL.
-You should read it first to get a general impression and read the detailed [Porting](/porting/index) and [Overview](/overview/index) sections after that.
+You should read this first to get a general impression and read the detailed [Porting](/porting/index) and [Overview](/overview/index) sections after that.

 ## Get started in a simulator

-Instead of porting LVGL to an embedded hardware, it's highly recommended to get started in a simulator first.
+Instead of porting LVGL to embedded hardware straight away, it's highly recommended to get started in a simulator first.

 LVGL is ported to many IDEs to be sure you will find your favorite one.
 Go to the [Simulators](/get-started/pc-simulator) section to get ready-to-use projects that can be run on your PC.
-This way you can save the time of  porting for now and make some experience with LVGL immediately.
+This way you can save the time of porting for now and get some experience with LVGL immediately.

 ## Add LVGL into your project
-If you rather want to try LVGL on your own project follow these steps:
+If you would rather try LVGL on your own project follow these steps:

-- [Download](https://github.com/lvgl/lvgl/archive/master.zip) or Clone the library from GitHub with `git clone https://github.com/lvgl/lvgl.git`.
+- [Download](https://github.com/lvgl/lvgl/archive/master.zip) or clone the library from GitHub with `git clone https://github.com/lvgl/lvgl.git`.
 - Copy the `lvgl` folder into your project.
 - Copy `lvgl/lv_conf_template.h` as `lv_conf.h` next to the `lvgl` folder, change the first `#if 0` to `1` to enable the file's content and set the `LV_COLOR_DEPTH` defines.
 - Include `lvgl/lvgl.h` in files where you need to use LVGL related functions.